-"An old man who used to be a slave in our family has been greatly "It is extremely likely that in the interested in our war with Spain, and
+"An old man who used to be a slave in our family has been greatly interested in our war with Spain, and next great war shells that liberate to please him I have read a good bit from the newspapers," said Mr. A. E.

-"The accounts of Dewey's great deeds at Manila were read to the old open mouth and shining eyes.
+"The accounts of Dewey's great open mouth and shining eyes.
 At

-Ephriam?
+"What do you think of it Uncle Ephriam?
 I asked.

-"Did I understah' you, marster,
+"Did I understah' you, marster, to say dat dem Spanish nebber killed

-"That's right, Ephriam; we killed
+That's right, Ephriam; we killed